nfwertz223/Fifa-Outcome-Predictor/README.md

 ![Logistic Regression Confusion Matrix](visuals/logregconfusion.png)

+This is the confusion matrix for our logistic regression model.

 ### Random Forest

 We can compare this performance to the random forest model we implemented whose metrics are as follows.